 4. Seek out state assistance

-According to Farrington, 45 of the 50 U.S. states, as well as the District of Columbia, offer some type of student loan assistance.
+Many states offer some type of student loan assistance.
 These programs are often used as incentives to retain or attract talent in certain fields of work.

 Pros: Thousands of dollars in assistance are available to put toward your loan balance.